My Quiet Kitchen

 This option is similar to the low-fat sauce included above, but with vegan butter added to the pan first, then flour, and finally milk.

 INSTRUCTIONS: When the soup base has 10 minutes left to cook, heat a medium saucepan over medium heat.
-Add 4 Tbsp vegan butter.
-Once melted, whisk in 4 Tbsp all-purpose flour, and cook for 1 minute, whisking constantly.
+Add 4 tablespoon vegan butter.
+Once melted, whisk in 4 tablespoon all-purpose flour, and cook for 1 minute, whisking constantly.
 Slowly add 1 ½ cups plain, unsweetened non-dairy milk, whisking until combined.
 Cook until thickened, whisking constantly.
 Reduce heat if necessary so the mixture doesn't boil.
 Add to the soup base as described in Step 4 above.

 Storage/Freezing